-The Authority notes that QUU's approach would appear to limit the application of an unders and overs regime to the years in which a price cap applies (2011-12 and 2012-13).
+In the Draft Report, the Authority noted that QUU's approach would appear to limit the application of an unders and overs regime to the years in which a price cap applies (2011-12 and 2012-13).
+In its submission in response to the Draft Report, QUU stated this assertion is incorrect.
+QUU's original submission refers to the unders and over regime applying from the period in which price caps have been imposed on the business (that is, from 2011-12).